A Surface-confined Spiral State With the Double Period in the Cubic Chiral Helimagnet Cu$_2$OSeO$_3$: Introduction

-Twisted magnetic textures are promising building blocks for quantum technologies.
-Helical and conical spin textures \cite{yokouchi2020emergent,kitaori2021emergent,kitaori2023doping}, chiral solitons lattices (CSL)\cite{togawa2013interlayer}, magnetic hedgehogs \cite{kanazawa2011large} and topologically-nontrivial skyrmions \cite{bogdanov1994thermodynamically,muhlbauer2009skyrmion,fert2017magnetic,nayak2017magnetic} promote emergent electromagnetic phenomena that can be crucial for developing the next-generation dissipationless electronics \cite{tokura2017emergent}.
-Chiral cubic magnets provide the fertile ground to nucleate various twisted spin textures due to the competition among Heisenberg exchange interaction, antisymmetric Dzyaloshinskii-Moriya interaction (DMI), anisotropic exchange interaction (AEI), and cubic anisotropy \cite{bak1980theory,nakanishi1980origin,maleyev2006cubic}.
+Chiral magnetic textures are promising building blocks for quantum technologies.
+Helical and conical spin textures \cite{yokouchi2020emergent,kitaori2021emergent,kitaori2023doping}, chiral soliton lattices (CSL)\cite{togawa2013interlayer}, magnetic hedgehogs \cite{kanazawa2011large} and topologically-nontrivial skyrmions \cite{bogdanov1994thermodynamically,muhlbauer2009skyrmion,fert2017magnetic,nayak2017magnetic} promote emergent electromagnetic phenomena that can be crucial for developing the next-generation dissipationless electronics \cite{tokura2017emergent}.
+Chiral cubic magnets provide the fertile ground to nucleate such spin textures due to the competition among Heisenberg exchange interaction, antisymmetric Dzyaloshinskii-Moriya interaction (DMI), anisotropic exchange interaction (AEI), and cubic anisotropy \cite{bak1980theory,nakanishi1980origin,maleyev2006cubic}.
 The energy density of such cubic helimagnets within the Bak-Jensen~\cite{bak1980theory} model reads as: